MoAli-sec/PythonSSH/README.md

 - client.py: This script implements a basic SSH client using the Paramiko library.
 It connects to a remote server and sends commands to execute.

 - server.py: This script implements a basic SSH server using the Paramiko library.
 It listens for incoming SSH connections and executes the received commands.

+To use the client and server scripts, you don't need to start the SSH service manually.
+The server script will handle the SSH server functionality, and the client script will establish a connection and send commands to execute on the server.

+Please note that these scripts provide a basic implementation and may require further modifications or additional error handling for production environments.